lawnjelly/godot-lportal/README.md

 # godot-lportal
 Portal rendering module for Godot
 Work in progress, not yet fully functional

+## Current status
+Refactoring LRooms and LPortals outside the scene graph (they will be lists on LRoomManager).
+This is both for optimization purposes and to make it easier to store fast data on the nodes, instead of using Object metadata.

 ## Roadmap
 * Auto conversion of named room spatials and portal mesh instances to LRoom and LPortal DONE